MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-naming-and-tagging-decision-guide.md

 # Resource naming and tagging decision guide

-Organizing cloud-based resources is a crucial task for IT, unless all deployments are simple.
-For complicated or complex deployments, use naming and tagging standards to organize your resources for the following reasons:
+Organize your cloud-based resources so that your IT team can easily work with them.
+For complicated or complex deployments, use naming and tagging standards to organize your resources for:

 - **Resource management**: Your IT teams need to quickly locate resources that are associated with specific workloads, regions, environments, ownership groups, or other important information.
 Organize resources to ensure that you properly assign organizational roles and access permissions.

-- **Cost management and optimization**: Ensure that IT understands the resources and workloads that each team uses so that business groups know how much cloud resources consume.
+- **Cost management and optimization**: Ensure that your IT team understands the resources and workloads that each team uses so that business groups know how much cloud resources consume.
 Cost-related tags support the following types of information:

   - [Cloud accounting models](../../strategy/cloud-accounting.md)
   - [Return on investment (ROI) calculations](../../strategy/cloud-migration-business-case.md)